Cao-Jinyu/IncubatePi/README.md

 The data is processed real-time as the temperature information is detected.
 This is post-processed in by the custom PID controller to provide the values for the heater and fan elements.
 This introduces a maximum latency of 5 ms, allowing for low-latency temperature changes.

 #### 11. Number of threads and load be distribution
-The main software is executed in one thread, and child threads are be created to handle the temperature measurements and other external interrupts.
-The child threads can be created depending on the number of temperature sensors connected to aid in the scalability of the application.
+The main software is executed in one thread, and child threads are created to handle the temperature measurements and other external interrupts.
+The number of child threads created can be varied depending on the number of temperature sensors connected to aid in the scalability of the application.

 #### 12. GUI implementation
 The GUI is implemented using QT, and is displayed on a connected monitor.
 The refresh rate is equal to the temperature sensor sample rate: refresh every second.
 The allowed latency is 0.5 seconds.
 The temperature information is displayed real-time, along with the PID temperature controller data.